nus-cs2103-AY2122S1/ip/docs/README.md

 3. Copy the file to the folder you want to use for your **Carrot Task Manager**.
 4. Double-click the file to start the app.
 5. Type any command in the command box and press Enter to execute it.
    Some sample commands you might want to try is:
-   `/list` - Shows your todo list.
+   `list` - Shows your todo list.
-   `/todo start list` - Adds "start list" as a task in your todo list.
+   `todo start list` - Adds "start list" as a task in your todo list.
-   Refer to the Features below for details of each command!
+   Refer to the Usage section below for details of each command.

 ## Features
 The prominent feature of **Carrot Task Manager** is its todo list.